HarshB231/447Project/README.md

 ------------------------------------
 Development Notes
 ------------------------------------
 This section will track technical changes, design choices, and debugging notes as the project grows.
+The initial HTML, CSS, and JavaScript setup was created with the help of ChatGPT to quickly scaffold a working structure for our team to build on.

 ------------------------------------
 Change Log